Pandemic-related budget cuts leave travelers with rough roads, outdated airports and fewer transit options

 The funding that the Cares Act provided in March to public transit agencies and airports is running out, officials say.
 Congress did not provide pandemic relief for road systems.

-Postponing major projects also hits hard, transportation officials say, because it can take years and cost millions of dollars to get plans through engineering, permitting, and land acquisition.
+Postponing major projects also hits hard, transportation officials say, because it can take years and cost millions of dollars to get plans through engineering, permitting and land acquisition.

 “There’s so much involved on the front end to get these projects to shovels in the ground,” said Jim Tymon, executive director of the American Association of State Highway and Transportation Officials (AASHTO).
 “It’s hard to see projects pushed out because the money’s not there for the construction phase.”